USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

 supporting DEI through education, outreach, and more as described in our mission statement.

-As part of the effort to continually educate ourselves through research on best practices focused on diversity, equity, and inclusion.
-The group organizes a regular DEI Speaker Series providing a diverse and broad perspective on best practices and issues focused on diversity, equity, and inclusion.
-The DEI Media Club provides members an opportunity for a deeper discussion around relevant books, podcasts, and videos.
-Those discussions can also continue on the #dei-discussion channel.
+The DEI working group believes that continuous education is crucial to improving the diversity, equity and inclusion in our community.
+To that end, the group ogranizes a regular DEI Speaker Series where we invite experts to provide a broad perspective on a variety of DEI related issues.
+A regular DEI Media Club also provides members an opportunity for a deeper discussion around relevant books, podcasts, and videos.
+Those discussions also continue on the #dei-discussion channel in Slack.

 The group is currently working on a couple of initiatives.
 The first is building up a list of DEI Resources into a set of Resource Toolkits.